Surdjak/VS_ModsUpdater_v2/README.md

 [ModsPath]
 path: D:\Game\VintagestoryData\Mods
 ```
 * `path`: Full path to the directory where your Vintage Story mods are installed on your computer.
 This is crucial for the application to find your mods.
-(Example for Windows: C:\Users\Jerome\AppData\Roaming\VintagestoryData\Mods)
+(Example for Windows: D:\Game\VintagestoryData\Mods)

 ```ini
 [Language]